What Are Blended Cements?

 Can Other Materials Be Used With Blended Cements?

-Concrete can be produced with blended cement containing slag plus other cementitious materials (most commonly fly ash or silica fume) added at the batch plant.
+Concrete can be produced with a binary blended cement containing slag plus other cementitious materials (most commonly fly ash or silica fume) added at the batch plant.
 These are considered ternary systems.
 Ternary systems can be designed to attain performance characteristics that may be difficult to achieve in a binary system.